 If you find yourself under attack from a fit of nervous apprehension at the mere thought of giving your goodbye speech look here.
 Help is a click away.

-Farewell speeches are not an opportunity to vent any pent up frustrations you may have, regardless of how tempting it may be.
+Please, please don't use your farewell speech as an opportunity to vent any pent up frustrations you may have, regardless of how tempting it may be.
 Instead focus on what was undeniably positive and sincerely highlight it.
+Be the bigger person.